 Study options for Hong Kong taxation subjects

-Members in Hong Kong may study a local taxation subject offered by The Open University of Hong Kong (ACY B804F Advanced Taxation) and receive recognition of study in the CPA Program.
+Members in Hong Kong may study a local taxation subject offered by Hong Kong Metropolitan University (ACY B804F Advanced Taxation) and receive recognition of study in the CPA Program.

-CPA Australia and The Open University of Hong Kong have a long-standing relationship that ensures they are expertly placed to deliver this local taxation solution for members in Hong Kong.
+CPA Australia and Hong Kong Metropolitan University have a long-standing relationship that ensures they are expertly placed to deliver this local taxation solution for members in Hong Kong.

 The subject content will undergo regular review to ensure it meets CPA Australia’s stringent expectations.